wagassasson/BCOTI-remix/README.md

 ## Build Guide Video

-A full video guide is also available, but I'd recommend have the written instructions open aswell, as any comments or changes will be made there.
+A full video guide is also available, but I'd recommend have the written instructions open as well, as any comments or changes will be made there.

 ### Important Notes
 - The momentary push button is now connected to GPIO8 (was GPIO21)